vincentsijben/bpm-timings-for-processing/README.md

 # BPM timings for Processing

 ## Introduction
-BPM timings for Processingi is a small library for Processing that provides easy to use timing functions based on beats per minute.
+BPM timings for Processing is a small library for Processing that provides easy to use timing functions based on beats per minute.
+For example, you could easily grow or shrink shapes in any amount of beats, or delay shrinking a shape to start after 6 beats.

 ## How to
-Install the lirbrary by downloading the latest release of through the Processing contribution manager: go to `Processing > Sketch > Import Library... > Manage Libraries...` and search for "BPM timings" and click install.
+Install the library by downloading the latest release of through the Processing contribution manager: go to `Processing > Sketch > Import Library... > Manage Libraries...` and search for "BPM timings" and click install.

 ## Usage